 ---|

-1. “s” is always pronounced as “z” but when it comes after “ch”, it is pronounced the same way as “ss” or “ß” as in the case of “sechs“ and “wechseln”.
+1. “s” can be pronounced in four ways in German (sss, z, ts, shh) based on different conditions.
 2. “ss” and “ß” both have the same fluent “sssss” sound but are used under different circumstances.
 This is how they are distinguished; “ss” is used when preceding vowel sound is a short one e.g “Schloss” while “ß” is used when the preceding vowel is a long one e.g “Grüß”.
-3. “t” is usually pronounced as “t” but in borrowed English or Latin words, it becomes “ts” e.g “Isolation” and “initiative” is pronounced as “ee-zoh-laht-sion” and “ee-neat-siah-tea-veh respectively.
+3. “t” is usually pronounced as “t” but in borrowed English or Latin words, it becomes “ts” e.g “Isolation” and “initiative” is pronounced as “ee-zoh-lah-tsion” and “ee-neat-siah-tea-veh respectively.
 4. Some borrowed words with “v” are pronounced as “v” instead of “f” e.g video, verb, november etc. |